[Expected time to read: 7 minutes]

 When people learn I’m a chartered financial planner, often the next question is: “can I ask your opinion about my pension” or “oh, can you help me with my investments.”

-I’ll always share the benefit of my professional experience - I spend half my working day overseeing the free X-Ray ReviewTM reports we produce for expatriate savers and investors anyway.
+I’ll always share the benefit of my professional experience - I spend half my working day overseeing the X-Ray ReviewTM reports we produce for expatriate savers and investors anyway.

 But one question comes up so often, I’ve decided to write about it today - that way, I can just point the next inquisitive person here, and carry on enjoying my evening out.